uesp/uesp-esoapps/EsoExtractData/EsoExtractData/ReadMe.txt

 		should have a blank line following each text and should have twice the number of lines as the ID file.

+		WARNING: The following is extremely new and experimental.
+Use with caution and make backups of all files.
 	esoextractdata -d file1.lang file2.lang
 	esoextractdata -d file1.lang file2.csv
 	esoextractdata -d file1.csv file2.lang